Skip to main content

 About Christopher L. Lindblade, MD

-Dr. Christopher Lindblade is the Director of the Fetal Cardiology program at Phoenix Children's and an Assistant Professor of Pediatrics at the Mayo Clinic, University of Arizona College of Medicine, and Creighton University School of Medicine.
-He is a pediatric cardiologist with expertise in advanced imaging modalities including fetal echocardiography and transthoracic and transesophageal echocardiography.
+Christopher L. Lindblade, MD, is a pediatric cardiologist and medical director of the Fetal Cardiology program.
+He also serves as program director of the fourth-year advanced noninvasive cardiac imaging fellowship at Phoenix Children's and assistant professor of pediatrics at Mayo Clinic Medical School - Scottsdale, University of Arizona College of Medicine and Creighton University School of Medicine.
+He is skilled in advanced cardiac imaging techniques including advanced fetal echocardiography and transesophageal echocardiography.

 +Education & Training